Does the Sun Help or Hurt Acne?

 You might have heard the long-purported myth that spending time in the sun can clear up your complexion, but that is simply not true.
 In fact, the sun’s UV rays can wreak havoc on your skin, including making breakouts worse and putting you at a higher risk for developing a type of skin cancer known as melanoma.

 Here’s what you need to know about the effects of sun exposure on acne blemishes and what you can do instead to get the clear, glowing skin you want.

 Will the Sun Clear Up Acne?

 The sun radiates various kinds of light, including ultraviolet light, blue light, red light, and infrared light.
 Much research has been done about the effects of light on the skin.
 We have known for years that blue light helps to kill P. acnes, the bacteria that causes acne.
 Red light helps to reduce the inflammation that occurs with acne.
 For this reason, blue and red light have become popular acne treatments.
-Now here is the bad news: it turns out that blue light and red light prematurely age the skin.
-This is reminiscent of the fact that, years ago, acne was treated with radiation, which we later found out caused an increase of skin cancer in treated patients.
+However, blue light has been shown to prematurely age the skin.

 Acne exposed to sun is more likely to result in dark marks on the skin when the pimple clears.